RarelyCharlie/rarelycharlie.github.io/_draft/diary.md

 7 Cups does not guarantee that your diary will remain available forever.
 While it's very unlikely that diaries will ever be removed, it's still a possibility.

-At one time 7 Cups provided a feed, which was like a personal blog for every member and listener.
+Note that at one time 7 Cups provided a feed, which was like a personal blog for every member and listener.
 7 Cups removed all the feeds with very little notice.
 It's possible (although unlikely) that the same thing could happen to diaries.

-To keep a permanent copy of your diary you can use your web browser to print it.
-You might be able to choose the destination and print it to a PDF file or to some other form of storage.
+To keep a permanent copy of your diary you can use your web browser to print it from time to time.
+You might be able to choose the print destination and print it to a PDF file or to some other form of storage.

-Alternatively, you can use any of the techniques here: ???

 If your diary has more than one page, you must keep a copy of each page separately.